FPMT Mongolia’s Current Projects

-Teaching Dharma to lay people – children and adults.
-Two teaching sessions with Geshe Thubten Zopa, one teaching session, two meditation sessions every week and regular one day retreats with the resident teacher Ven.
-Gyalmo every week (from September to May).
-The Mahayana Children’s Program is providing ethical education for children (from October to May).
-16 Guidelines course in English.
-Radio sessions on Buddhist topics weekly.
-Various pujas on the 4 special days according to the lunar calendar every month.
-Visiting prisons under the framework of the Liberation Prison Project (http://www.liberationprisonproject.org/).
-Hatha Yoga Classes.
-Organising our major annual event – the 100 Million Mani Retreat for 30 days.
+The FPMT-Mongolia Center fulfills many important educational roles including teaching Dharma to lay people for both children and adults.
+There are weekly teaching sessions provided by Geshe Thubten Zopa and Ani Thubten Gyalmo which include meditation sessions as part of the instructions or teachings.
+The Center also organizes regular one day retreat activities which are led by the resident teacher Ven.
+Gyalmo (from September to May).
+The Mahayana Children’s Program (MCP) provides ethical education for children (from October to May).
+In addition, FPMT-Mongolia also provides courses on the 16 Guidelines for Life.
+Radio sessions on Buddhist topics are also aired weekly through support of the Center.
+Various pujas are conducted on the 4 special days according to the Lunar calendar every month.
+Staff of the Center also undertake visits to local prisons under the framework of the Liberation Prison Project (http://www.liberationprisonproject.org/).
+Every Friday evening classes on Hatha Yoga practices are held for interested students.
+FPMT-Mongolia organises and hosts a major annual event – the 100 Million Mani Retreat program held at Idgaa Choizinling Monastery for several weeks.

 Enlightening Mind Publications, Ulaanbaatar – Translating, transliterating and publishing Dharma texts in modern Mongolian script.
 Since its inception it has published 33 books.